BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 However, their value arises from what they signify in relation to other objects which leads to the demishing of *symbolic values*.
 For example, a pen given to you for your graduation, has probably a high symbolic value to you.
 Symbolic values are assigned by a subject in relation to another subject.
-Sign value is on the other hand is the object's value within a system of objects signifying, for example, social status.
+Sign value, on the other hand, is the object's value within a system of objects signifying, for example, social status.

 Baudrillard, known for his cynical views, also believed that objects essentially have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, *the code* has made every sign integratable thus also exchangeable.
 It is not that subjects or objects stand no longer for something 'real' but that the imagined referent, that does not exist, disappeared.
 For example, in the Renaissance people or objects appear to stand for an imagined referent, for instance, royalty, nobility, holiness, etc.
+A sign like Iron Man, stands for nothing other than itself in a network of other meaningless signs, i.e. the Marvel universe.
+It can be repackaged into a toy or a specific McDonalds meal because it has no sacred connection to the world.
 According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.

 >The transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.